-3.1 DPoE Network Elements8
+3.1 DPoE Network Elements

-DPoE NetworkThis term means all the elements of a DPoE implementation, including at least one functions necessary to meet DPoE specification requirements.

-DPoE System, and one or more D-ONUs connected to that DPoE System.

-DPoE System This term refers to the set of subsystems within the hub site that provides the specifications.
+DPoE Network This term means all the elements of a DPoE implementation, including at least one DPoE System, and one or more D-ONUs connected to that DPoE System.
+DPoE System This term refers to the set of subsystems within the hub site that provides the functions necessary to meet DPoE specification requirements.
+D-ONU (D-ONU) This term means a DPoE-capable ONU that complies with all the DPoE specifications.
 There are two logical types of D-ONUs.
 These are the DPoE Standalone ONU (S-ONU) and the DPoE Bridge ONU (B-ONU).
 Requirements specified for a D-ONU must be met by all ONUs.

-D-ONU (D-ONU) This term means a DPoE-capable ONU that complies with all the DPoE

-DPoE Standalone ONU

-(S-ONU)

-This term means a D-ONU that provides all the functions of a B-ONU and also provides at least one CMCI port.
+DPoE Standalone ONU (S-ONU) This term means a D-ONU that provides all the functions of a B-ONU and also provides at least one CMCI port.
 An S-ONU can optionally have one or more eSAFEs.
 DPoE Bridge ONU (B-ONU) This term means a D-ONU that is capable of [802.1] forwarding but cannot do all the encapsulation functions required to be an S-ONU.
-The B-ONU is a logical definition used by the specification for requirements that apply to all types of B-
+The B-ONU is a logical definition used by the specification for requirements that apply to all types of B-ONUs.

-ONUs.
 The two types of B-ONUs are the BP-ONU and the BB-ONU.

-DPoE Bridge Baseband

-ONU (BB-ONU)

-This term means a D-ONU that is a B-ONU which has a baseband IEEE Ethernet interface.
+DPoE Bridge Baseband ONU (BB-ONU) This term means a D-ONU that is a B-ONU which has a baseband IEEE Ethernet interface.
 BB-ONUs include those with one or more [802.3] baseband PMDs.
-(See

-[DPoE-MULPIv2.0] for examples.)

-DPoE Bridge Pluggable

-ONU (BP-ONU)

-This term means a D-ONU that is a B-ONU which is pluggable.
+(See [DPoE-MULPIv2.0] for examples.)
+DPoE Bridge Pluggable ONU (BP-ONU) This term means a D-ONU that is a B-ONU which is pluggable.
 Pluggable BP-ONUs include devices such as an SFP-ONU (1G-EPON), SFP+ONU (10G-EPON), or XFP-ONU (10G-EPON).
 DEMARC Short form of "Demarcation Device."
 This term means the device, owned and operated by the operator that provides the demarcation (sometimes called the UNI interface) to the customer.
-Some architectures describe this device as the CPE (as in

-DOCSIS) or the NID (as in the MEF model).
+Some architectures describe this device as the CPE (as in DOCSIS) or the NID (as in the MEF model).

-8 Revised per IPNEv2.0-15.0226-1 on 2/5/16 by JB

-Figure 3 - D-ONU Types

-Figure 4 - DPoE Network Elements
+Figure 2 - DPoE Network Elements

-3.2 Other Terms and Definitions9
+3.2 Other Terms and Definitions